oldnomad/udotool/doc/MAPPING.md

   `BTN_FORWARD`, `BTN_TASK`, and so on.
-- Wheels are reported as axes `REL_WHEEL` (main/vertical wheel) and `REL_HWHEEL` (horizontal wheel), with values indicating number of detents moved.
-Note that this value can be non-integer, since we support high-resolution scrolling (with steps of 1/120 of a detent).
+- Wheels are reported as axes `REL_WHEEL` (main/vertical wheel) and `REL_HWHEEL` (horizontal wheel), with values indicating number of notches moved.
+Note that this value can be non-integer, since we support high-resolution scrolling (with steps of 1/120 of a notch).

 ## Gamepad